t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

    MP-QUIC: I-D.draft-ietf-quic-multipath
    QUIC-AFEC: I-D.draft-dmoskvitin-quic-adaptive-fec
    RFC3339:
+   RFC9473:

 informative:
    DMTP: DOI.10.23919/IFIPNetworking57963.2023.10186417
-   SCION: DOI.10.1007/978-3-031-05288-0
+   SCION: I-D.draft-dekater-scion-controlplane-07
    QUIC-DTP: I-D.draft-shi-quic-dtp
+   SR: RFC8402

 --- abstract

 This document proposes the Deadline-aware Multipath Transport Protocol (DMTP) concept as an extension to the Multipath extension of QUIC (MP-QUIC).
 This extension aims to support data streams with strict latency requirements by enabling the signaling of per-stream deadlines and by combining multipath scheduling, congestion control adaptations, and optional forward error correction (FEC).
 Furthermore, by abstracting the different end-to-end paths available in a Path Aware Network (PAN) such as SCION into MP-QUIC's path identifiers, we allow an application to select its preferred paths while maintaining interoperability with standard MP-QUIC endpoints.
-This new mechanism provides a standardized way for endpoints to exchange and schedule deadline-aware streams across multiple network paths.
+This new mechanism allows endpoints to exchange and schedule deadline-aware streams across multiple network paths.

 --- middle